 Brain Cancer Is All We Do

 We can combine state-of-the-art medical treatment with complementary quality-of-life services because we know this disease well.
-Unlike a regular cancer center that treats many forms of cancer, Florida Hospitals Brain and Spine Cancer Program has a laser-focus on brain cancers.
+Unlike a regular cancer center that treats many forms of cancer, AdventHealth's Brain and Spine Cancer Program has a laser-focus on brain cancers.

 As with many cancers, brain cancer treatment generally relies on three major tools: surgery, chemotherapy, and radiation.
 The details vary in each case, but surgery is often the first step, followed by chemotherapy and radiation about a month later.